christianzabala/christianzabala.github.io/_posts/2020-03-24-How-I-got-invited-for-a-final-interview-for-the-Network-Development-Engineer-position-on-AWS-Sydney?.md

       * Troubleshooting Q&A
       * Interview Q&A (contains common interview questions for different company and the questions that I want to ask to the interviewer)
       * AWS Interview Q&A (research it on [Glassdoor](https://www.glassdoor.com/Interview/Amazon-Interview-Questions-E6036.htm))
+      * Protocols Docs (For example BGP doc, I always document what I have learned during watching BGP training videos, reading books, and on a vendor documentation so that I can find easily something when I forgot something.
+This also help me ratain what I have learned.)

   *   The role requires deep knowledge of different protocols used in networking which may vary depending on the role of the team you will apply for, so it’s important you really know the major protocols in networking.
 For example TCP, you must not settle on knowing that it uses three-way handshake.
 You must know how it achieves reliability and flow control, what are the fields on the TCP header including the flag bits and their purposes, and how it tears down the session.
 But you don’t have to master it or be like a human wireshark, for me I think you just need to understand how it really works but for sure it’s a plus if you can answer an Expert type of question.